 Whether you’re a parent or just have little ones in your life, you might be asked by a child about what’s happening in the world right now.
 What’s a virus?
 Does it have a color?
 Can animals get it?
 When will Chuck E. Cheese reopen?
 The answers to these questions can be hard to explain in simple terms.

-We discovered this recent podcast by The Daily that thoughtfully and simply answers a lot of these questions.
+by The Daily that thoughtfully and simply answers a lot of these questions.
 We highly recommend listening with the kids or on your own to construct helpful answers.

 Build spiritual immunity with daily rituals